Lukhausen/Lepus/typst/supercharged-dhbw/chapters/background.typ

 The experimental results revealed complete inefficacy, with zero correct predictions across all 120 evaluation tasks (0% success rate).
 Our experimental design utilized a temperature setting of 1 for GPT-4o across the comprehensive evaluation suite comprising 172 individual tests (as some tasks contain multiple test conditions).
 This methodology resulted in approximately 1 million tokens processed during evaluation, with associated computational costs of approximately €5 per complete benchmark evaluation.

-Given these resource constraints, we prioritized experimental breadth over replicated trials, though we acknowledge that averaging across multiple runs would enhance statistical robustness.
+Given these resource constraints and budget limitations, we prioritized experimental breadth over replicated trials and exhaustive prompt testing, though we acknowledge that averaging across multiple runs would enhance statistical robustness.
 Our findings align with official ARC-AGI-2-Benchmark metrics, which report 0% performance for GPT-4o @arcprize_leaderboard. @marschhausen_lepus_benchmark.
+While this suggests that prompt-based solutions may be insufficient for ARC-AGI-2 tasks, more sophisticated prompting strategies cannot be entirely ruled out without comprehensive evaluation.

 Our computational efficiency analysis identified tokenization overhead as a significant contributor to processing costs, with raw JSON string representations resulting in inefficient token utilization—nearly every character requiring individual tokenization.